P-R-E-Z/przcfg/README.md

-Personal scoped dotfile configs for `Prez`.
+Personal configs for my development setup

 This repo contains modular configurations used across my Fedora 42 Workstation setups.
 Each folder is purpose-built for a specific tool, keeping configs easy to track and deploy.